 What initially attracted you to film?

 RP: Whether it’s a feature film or an advert, you are always telling a story.
 Career-wise I’ve never wanted to restrict myself to film, which is why I love having the ability to alternate between multiple mediums and platforms.
 Initially I got into film because it is my father’s craft as well.
 All of his equipment was always lying around the house.
-My mom, a writer, and stepmom, a film editor primarily in the murder mystery world, also influenced me.
+My mom, a writer, and stepmom, a film editor also influenced me.

 Was it intimidating to follow in their footsteps?